drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 *Note*.
 Adapted from Stahl (2011).

-Besides the constrained properties of letter names, there are few characteristics of letter names that are discussed in Piasta's (2014) study.
+Besides the constrained property, letter name knowledge has some other characteristics that are discussed in Piasta's (2014) study.
 The first characteristic is the primacy effect of learning letter names.
-The beginning letters of alphabet order, A, B, and C, are the most familiar letters to young children, probably due to the attribution of children's most popular ABC songs.
-Children sing the song so often in their early literacy period that they pick up the beginning letters without effort.
-Moreover, the order effect is also the properties of the letter name.
-When referring to the sequence and order, such as the arrangement of the book and find the seat, all of the sequences start with A, B, C. However, the last few letters in the alphabetic list X, Y, and Z are not familiar to most children.
+The beginning letters of the alphabet, A, B, and C, are the letters with which young children are most familiar, probably due to the contribution of popular ABC songs.
+Children sing the songs so often in the early literacy period that they pick up the beginning letters without effort.
+Moreover, order effects are also a property of letter names.
+When referring to sequences and orders, such as the arrangement of books or finding one's seat, practically all sequences start with A, B, C. As a consequence, most children are not familiar with the last few letters in the alphabet, X, Y, and Z.

-The second property of letter name is the frequent show up of letter names in the environment that are worthy to notice.
-The words, "The", at the beginning of the story sentences catch children's eyes, the word shows up mostly every book and at the clear-cut position in the start point of a sentence.
-Children may recognize the letter "T" quickly.
+The second property of letter names is the frequency with which certain letters which are worthy of notice are encountered in the environment.
+The word, "The", at the beginning of story sentences catches children's eyes.
+The word shows up mostly in every book and at a clear-cut position at the starting point of sentences.
+Children may learn to recognize the letter "T" quickly.
 In addition to the word "The", the letter "a," is also a letter that frequently shows up in storybooks.
 Children get familiar with the letter "a" through reading storybooks.

-The third property of the letter name is that letter names consist of letter sounds.
-For example, letters B, D, L, and M are children mostly recognize sounds of the letters because the sounds are included in letter names rather than those are not (Piasta & Wagner, 2010).
+The third property of letter names is that some, but not all, letter names incorporate the corresponding letter sounds.
+For example, the letters B, D, L, and M are ones where children mostly recognize the sounds of the letters because the sounds are included in the letter names.
+For the letters, H, W and Y, the letter sounds are not incorporated, making them more difficult (Piasta & Wagner, 2010).

-The fourth property of the letter name is the visual similarities of letters.
+The fourth property of letter names is the visual similarities of letters.
 Some of the letters look the same in uppercase and lowercase.
 (e.g., "O" and "o").
-Children usually recognize them well.
-However, the letters that look similar may confuse children (e.g., t and f, b and d, p and q).
-Besides, some of the letter shapes of lowercase letters are distinct from others.
+Children usually recognize them easily.
+However, letters that look similar may confuse children (e.g., t and f, b and d, p and q).
+In addition, some of the letter shapes of letters are quite distinct from the shapes of the 25 others.
 These letters are mostly recognizable by children (e.g., "x") (Treiman & Kessler, 2003).

-Lastly, there are some special phonological similarities with the pronunciation of letter names.
-Letter B, C, D, E, and G include /i/ sound at the end of the letters.
-Letters F, H, L, M, and N include /e/ sound at the beginning of the letters.
-Children can learn letters easily for their similar pronunciation.
-Also, letter names containing phonemes like bilabial sounds, B /b/, P /p/ and M /m/, would be easier to pronounce than letter names containing difficult phonemes Z /z/ and J /dʒ/ (Justice, Pence, Bowles & Wiggins 2006).
+Lastly, there are some special phonological similarities involved in the pronunciation of letter names.
+The letters B, C, D, E, and G include the /i/ sound at the end of the letter names.
+The letters F, H, L, M, and N include the /e/ sound at the beginning of their names.
+Children can learn letters more easily if they have similar pronunciations.
+Also, letter names containing phonemes like the bilabial sounds, B /b/, P /p/ and M /m/, should be easier to pronounce than letter names containing the difficult phonemes Z /z/ and J /dʒ/ (Justice, Pence, Bowles & Wiggins 2006).

 2.2.3 The Development of Letter Name Knowledge